• Skip to primary navigation

 Convertible Hiking Pants for men:

 Convertible pants will allow you to control the temperature by easily unzipping the bottom half when needed.
-With nylon ripstop, advanced wicking fabric and UPF 50 protection, you’ll be cool and dry throughout your hike.
+With nylon ripstop, advanced wicking fabric, and UPF 50 protection, you’ll be cool and dry throughout your hike.
 As well as providing protection, the seams of the zips are well hidden and blend in with the overall design of the pants.

 Spring Jacket:

 Another spring jacket option is this lightweight jacket, similar in style to the winter fleece jacket above.
 This Columbia jacket has a water and wind-resistant shell and a layer of warmth without being too bulky.
-It works perfectly as a top layer for those spring days where you need some protection but not the full coverage of a rain or insulated jacket.
+It works perfectly as a top layer for those spring days when you need some protection but not the full coverage of a rain or an insulated jacket.

 Gifts for Hikers: woman hiker legs stand on mountain peak rock